Sheekaboom/FancyTimer/README.md

-# PyCom
+# FancyTimer

-This is Python for Communications (Specifically 5G).
-To start it focuses on OFDM, Beamforming, Channel Estimation, and Acceleration of these things.

-## Python Package

-The python package is in the `./pycom/` folder.
+A fancy python timer that extends on the capabilities of the basic timer.
+This was build specifically for getting accurate runtimes for different peices of code in python.